Why does the IteratorAgeMilliseconds value in Kinesis Data Streams keep increasing?

 Note: A Lambda function can throw an error because it is getting retried.
 The Lambda function gets retried because it doesn't skip the records as a consumer of Kinesis.
 As these records are retried, the delays in processing are also increased.
 Your consumer then falls behind the stream, causing the IteratorAgeMilliseconds metric to increase.

-Your Lambda function can experience a connection timeout issue while pulling records from the Kinesis data stream.
-A connection timeout can cause a significant increase in the IteratorAgeMilliseconds count.
+Your consumer application can experience a connection timeout issue while pulling records from the Kinesis data stream.
+Intermittent connection timeout errors can cause a significant increase in the IteratorAgeMilliseconds count.

 To verify whether the increase is related to a connection timeout, check the GetRecords.Latency and GetRecords.Success metrics.
 If both metrics are also impacted, then your IteratorAgeMilliseconds count stops increasing after the connection is restored.